MY SITE

 3. Participants will describe five play therapy skills utilized by the seminal theories listed above.

-Intermediate Child-Centered Play Therapy 6 Hours in Seminal Theories
+Intermediate Child-Centered Play Therapy (Recorded Training) 6 Hours in Seminal Theories

 In this recorded training, the participant will learn how CCPT is presented in the playroom and with parents.